 As part of the Municipal Light Solar Rebate Program (MLP Solar Program), the Wakefield Gas & Light Department has pledged funds, which the Department of Energy Resources (DOER) will match.
-Approved projects will receive one-time rebates of up to $1.20 per watt off the cost of the installed system and awards will be dispensed on a first-come, first-serve basis while program funds last or the end of second calendar quarter of 2020; whichever comes first.
+Approved projects will receive one-time rebates of up to $1.20 per watt off the cost of the installed system and awards will be dispensed on a first-come, first-serve basis while program funds last or on December 30th; whichever comes first.
 With the exception of projects with contracts executed prior to May 13, 2019, any installation work done prior to rebate approval is done at your own risk.

 A valid email address must be provided for DOER to contact the customer.
 If customer does not have an email address, customer should designate someone to be a contact for the following three entities: the DOER, WMGLD and MMWEC.

 NOTE: For WMGLD Distributed Generation Interconnection requirements such as Solar or Energy Storage (Battery) greater than 25KW review the attached document.
 It is important to contact WMGLD Engineering Department early in the process to discuss the proposed project.

 - Program is available to residential and commercial customers in good standing

 - System must be owned by the customer